This Garlic Dill Pickles recipe is perfectly spiced and crunchy.

-I remember this hole-in-the-wall restaurant that I used to love going to ages ago, that would have the tallest and best tasting hamburgers served up these amazing garlic dill pickles on the side.
-I could have had a plate full of the pickles alone and would have been a very happy girl.
-Sadly, that restaurant, is no longer in business, but in honor of that great little place, I decided to make a go of it myself.
+This easy garlicky dill pickle recipe was the result of such a restaurant experience.
+I remember this hole-in-the-wall restaurant that I used to love going to ages ago, it was pure comfort food.
+They would have the tallest and best-tasting hamburgers, then serve them up these amazing crunchy dill pickles on the side.
+Oh my goodness, I could have had a plate full of the pickles alone and would have been a very happy girl.
+Years have passed and sadly, that restaurant is no longer in business, but in honor of that great little place, this is my rendition of the best dill pickles.

 Making them and aiming to get that flavor, was only slightly tricky.
 But finally, it all came together for this recipe.
 Several batches later, if my memory serves me right, this recipe is spot on.

-For the flavor and aesthetics, I added fresh dill sprigs plus a bay leaf to each jar.
-Leaving the bay leaf whole is really ideal, that’s so you don’t have those awkward tiny bits sneaking in and stabbing your mouth.
-Also adding fresh, whole garlic cloves adds just the right amount of flavor so that it doesn’t over power those pickles (or your friends around you).
+For the flavor and beauty of seeing these jars sitting on the shelf, I added in fresh dill sprigs plus a bay leaf to each jar.
+Leaving the bay leaf whole is best, that’s so you don’t have those awkward tiny bits sneaking in and stabbing your mouth.
+Also adding fresh, whole garlic cloves adds just the right amount of flavor so that it doesn’t overpower those pickles (or any friends nearby).

-You can cut your cucumbers into spears, long thin slices, thick 1 – 2 inch chunks, or those fun little pickle chips that are perfect for topping off your hamburgers (love them on the Best Flippin’ Burger).
-Yes, of course, you can also leave them whole.
+If preferred, you can cut the cucumbers either into spears, long thin slices, thick 1 – 2 inch chunks, or make them into those fun little pickle chips that are perfect for topping off your hamburgers.
+And, of course, you can also leave the garlic dill pickles whole.

-For this recipe, try to get hold of the pickling cucumbers that are about 3 – 4 inches long.
-I also recommend using 1 pt (16 oz) jars over the quart size, especially if you process them in a water bath.
-The only time I actually proceed with the hot water bath for canning is when I’m making several large batches to get me through the year, otherwise, I make small batches, no more than 4 pts at a time, stick them in the fridge and eat them within a month or so.
-Yes, we love our pickles around here.
+For this recipe, try to find the pickling cucumbers that are about 3 – 4 inches long.
+I also recommend using 1-pint jars over the quart size, especially if you process them in a water bath.
+The only time I actually proceed with the hot water bath for canning is when I’m making several large batches to get me through the year, otherwise, I make small batches, no more than 4 pints at a time, then stick them in the fridge and eat them within a month or so.

 If you want to know more about the hot water bath for canning and preserving, check out Fresh Preserving.